Kitsioschr/portfolio/data-science/datacamp-projects/README.md

 has the strongest predictive performance (F1-score) for classifying crop types.

 The completed project can be found in my [DataLab notebook](https://www.datacamp.com/datalab/w/84d81d7e-8245-4a3b-8aa9-fba4beac92a8/edit).

 ---

+### Predicting Movie Rental Durations

+#### Project Description
+> "Time to put your regression knowledge to the test!
+A DVD rental company has approached you to make a regression model which will help predict the number of days a customer rents a DVD.
+The model will hopefully make their inventory planning much more efficient.
+You decide to help the by running some regression models and recommending the best-performing model to the company."

+The project description was taken from the DataCamp project website.

+#### Project Tasks

+Running different regression models and perform hyperparameter tuning in order to choose the best-performing model.
+Recommend a model with a mean squared error less than 3 on the test data set.

+The completed project can be found in my [DatLab notebook](https://www.datacamp.com/datalab/w/246c5d3c-3378-4733-be83-f18d06492cb8/edit).

+---